ajejoseph22/React-Docker/README.md

 Don't believe me?

-Open up your browser and type "localhost"; hit enter and uo should see your app running.
+Open up your browser and type "localhost"; hit enter and you should see your app running.
 You also get hot reloading for both the app and the test suites :)

 ##PS: Must have docker and docker-compose installed on your machine